Tersk Stud: Soviet-era Arabian horse program

 Arabians were re-introduced to the new Tersk Stud in 1925 and the first French Arabian imports arrived in 1930.
 These included the stallion Kann and six mares, most notable of which was Carabine.
 Koheilan IV was imported from Hungary.
 The French horses had generally good conformation but were lacking Arabian type, so the stud’s managers searched for quality breeding stock with the characteristic Arabian refinement.
 In 1936, a shipment of 25 horses came from Crabbet Arabian Stud in England, some of which were descended from horses that had lived at the Stroganov and Shcherbatov stud and perished during the revolution.
 There were six stallions in the purchase, of which Naseem (a son of Skowronek and great-grandson of Mesaoud) was the most influential.
 Among the mares, Rissalma, Rixalina, and Star of the Hills left a significant impression on the breed.
 Tersk attempted to purchase Skowronek himself from Crabbet Stud, but he was not for sale.

 World War II added significant bloodstock to Tersk, at the expense of Poland’s Arabian breeding program.
-In 1939 the Soviets removed many of the best Arabians bred at Janów Podlaski Stud in Poland and marched them over 1,000 miles back to Tersk Stud.
+In 1939 the Soviets removed many of the best Arabians bred at Janów Podlaski Stud Farm in Poland and marched them over 1,000 miles back to Tersk Stud.
 Among the horses making the trek was Mammona, a bay suckling filly whose name meant “treasure” in Polish.
 Mammona’s sire, Ofir, was also in the group of horses moved to Tersk.
 He had already left his mark on the breed by siring the famous "three Ws" in Poland: Witraz (the sire of *Bask), *Witez II, and Wielki Szlem.
 Ofir did not sire the same caliber of horses at Tersk as he did in Poland.